The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1993

-Why It’s Worth Playing: Its uniqueness is its charm.
+Why It’s Worth Playing: DJ Boy is a time capsule of a very specific moment in gaming history.
+It’s not going to win any awards for best gameplay, but it’s a hilarious and oddly endearing relic.
 If you’re looking for a beat ‘em up that feels different from anything else on Genesis, DJ Boy delivers with pure retro flavor and off-the-wall energy.
+It’s a conversation starter and a genuinely fun, if flawed, curiosity.

 Second Samurai